Pre-Enlistment

 October 14, 1945 - Discharge from the Navy

-Stan's Discharge Papers
+Stan's Honorable Discharge Papers

 Change of Address to Naval Barracks

-Stan Sitting on Railing with Galley Force
+Stan (on railing) with Galley Force

 Stan and Mel Walking in DC